 A proposed ICAID and supporting documents shall be submitted to the IEEE 802 LMSC via the IEEE 802 LMSC email reflector for review no less than 30 days prior to the day of the opening IEEE 802 LMSC meeting of an IEEE 802 LMSC Plenary Session.
 The submittal message should include Internet links to the required submittal documents.
 Presence of the submittal message in the reflector archive (with time stamp) is evidence of delivery.

 At the discretion of the IEEE 802 LMSC Chair, ICAIDs may be submitted in parallel to ICCom when the IEEE 802 LMSC Closing meeting date allows the ICAID to be removed from consideration prior to ICCom recommendation to the Standards Board.

+Notice of intent to revise or withdraw the ICAID shall be submitted to the IEEE 802 LMSC no less than 30 days prior to the day of the opening IEEE 802 LMSC meeting of an IEEE 802 LMSC Plenary Session.
+An ICAID subject to ICCOM auto-renewal or an unchanged renewal shall not require IEEE 802 LMSC approval.
+The ICAID contact shall notify the LMSC when an ICAID is proposed for renewal.

 Plenary review